 Enjoy free instant access to Wyoming court records from just about all the courts in the state.
-Performing a Wyoming state court records search by name is the best way to look up cases online from Wyoming district courts, circuit courts, and municipal courts.
+Performing a WY state court records search by name is the best way to look up cases online from WY district courts, circuit courts, and municipal courts.

 In 2013, the Wyoming courts received 44,643 filings.
 In 2016, the number of filings decreased by 9.6% and counted 40,339 filings.

 Domestic relations caseload of Wyoming at year end of 2016 has increased by 16.7% compared to the last 4 years.

 Wyoming District Courts are the general jurisdiction trial courts for the state.
 There is one District Court in each of the 23 counties of the state.
 These counties are organized into nine judicial districts.
 These courts handle felony cases, misdemeanors, large civil cases, probate matters, juvenile issues, tort cases, real property cases of more than $50,000, domestic relations matters, and mental health cases.
 There are 23 District Court judges, and the Governor appoints them into six-year terms.
 They must be at least 28 years old and a practicing lawyer for at least two years.
 District Court judges must retire at age 70.